SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 <img src="img/smiley_new.png" style="float:left;width:20px;height:20px;"> The endpoint path includes your service name.<br>
 <img src="img/frowny_new.png" style="float:left;width:20px;height:20px;"> Your service name is to be included in the endpoint path.

+:smiley: The endpoint path includes your service name.<br>
+:rage: Your service name is to be included in the endpoint path.

 :white_check_mark: The endpoint path includes your service name.<br>
-:x: Your service name is to be included in the endpoint path.
+:no_entry: Your service name is to be included in the endpoint path.

 #### Grammar